How Does Amazon FBA Work? A Guide to Selling on Amazon FBA

 - Standard seller fee.
 Amazon charges you a commission fee to sell on its platform, regardless of whether you're using FBA or not.

-- Fulfilment fee.
+- Fulfillment fee.
 This fee will depend on the product and its particular picking, packing, handling, customer service and product returns requirements.
 It’s charged per unit.

 - Inventory fee.
 This fee is for keeping your products stored.
 It depends on the calendar month's daily average volume.
 It’s a monthly fee per cubic foot.